aman-godara/Projects/Artificial Intelligence/Neural Networks/Traffic/README.md

-Download the required gstrb file from here: https://cdn.cs50.net/ai/2020/x/projects/5/gtsrb.zip Extract the file and save it in Traffic folder.
+Download the required gtsrb file from here: https://cdn.cs50.net/ai/2020/x/projects/5/gtsrb.zip Extract the file and save it in Traffic folder.

 How to run the code: